vmiklos/vmiklos.github.com/2023/sw-floattable4.md

 ## Motivation

-The previous post finished with crashtesting: the interesting subset of that testing tool is to take hunderds of thousands of documents and in the Writer case import them into a document model and layout them.
+The previous post finished with crash testing: the interesting subset of that testing tool is to take hundreds of thousands of documents and in the Writer case import them into a document model and layout them.
 If any of this crashes, mark that for future investigation.
 In this post, we'll see what else started to work during the past month.